 For more information about Chapin Hall’s capabilities, see our key projects and research.

 A commitment to privacy and transparency

 Chapin Hall serves as a steward of administrative data from numerous public agencies.
 In this role, we ensure the security of those data, maintaining protocols to guarantee confidentiality, integrity, and availability of data.
 Data are used only with the expressed permission of the source agency; for the explicit purpose approved by the agency; and to benefit the agency and the individuals and families it serves.
 Research using those data is aligned with Chapin Hall’s mission, relevant to the data sharing partner agency, and reviewed by the Institutional Review Board, which is responsible for the protection of human research participants.

 As an independent, nonpartisan policy research center, Chapin Hall adheres to the values of science, meeting the highest standards of ethics, integrity, rigor, and objectivity in its research, analyses, and reporting.
+An important element of our integrity is meeting the benchmark set by our Conflict of Interest Policy.
 Learn more about the principles that drive our work in our Statement of Independence.

 A commitment to dissemination